Quantum walk-based protocol for secure communication between any two directly connected nodes on a network: Introduction

-In this study, we propose an algorithm that makes use of a directed variant of the discrete-time quantum walk on a network to create an entangled state between any two connected nodes of the network.
-We show that this algorithm results in the walker being found with a high probability at either the source or the target nodes, and with a negligibly small chance of being found at any other node.
+In this study, we propose an protocol that makes use of a directed variant of the discrete-time quantum walk on a network to create an entangled state between any two connected nodes of the network.
+We show that this protocol results in the walker being found with a high probability at either the source or the target nodes, and with a negligibly small chance of being found at any other node.
 This result is demonstrated over random networks generated by a few different models used to generate networks that share characteristics with some real-world large-scale networks.
-This highlights the versatility of our algorithm and prompts its utility on quantum networks at various scales.
+This highlights the versatility of our protocol and prompts its utility on quantum networks at various scales. {Since quantum walks have also been experimentally realized in several systems, \cite{jeong2013, tang2018,gao2023} and the operations which we have used are all unitaries, it is indicative that the protocol proposed in this study is experimentally realizable. }

 This paper is organized as follows.
-In Sec.~\ref{sec:ddtqw}, we outline the form of directed DTQW on a network, and we show the construction of the protocol in Sec.~\ref{sec:qwprot}.
-Sec.~\ref{sec:res} showcases the results of applying our protocol for several different network topologies.
+In Sec.~\ref{sec:ddtqw}, we outline the form of directed DTQW on a network, and we show the construction of the protocol in Sec.~\ref{sec:qwprot}. {Further, Sec.~\ref{sec:entanglement} describes a qualitative use of von Neumann entropy as a secondary confirmation of the working of the protocol.} Sec.~\ref{sec:res} showcases the results of applying our protocol for several different network topologies.
 We summarize our findings and conclude in Sec.~\ref{sec:conc}.\\